LeandroCaniglia/Writings/Hybrid Compilation.md

 ```
 meaning that the foreign source code will be generated dynamically.

-Note that I've used `$#` to mark what follows as an argument.
-We don't want to replace every occurrence of `'lat'` and `'long'` with the arguments; want we?, so we need to tell where we want the replacements to happen.
-The reason for using `$#` as a marker is that it presents (almost) no collision with foreign tokens.
+Note that I've used `#` to mark what follows as an argument.
+We don't want to replace every occurrence of `'lat'` and `'long'` with the arguments; do we?, so we need to tell where we want the replacements to happen.
+The reason for using `#` as a marker is that it presents (almost) no collision with foreign tokens.

 Task 2: Hybrid Compiler
 --